Dell looks to EMC deal to boost corporate presence

 Dell and EMC declined to comment.

 EMC's shares rose 4.3 percent to $27.07 on the New York Stock Exchange.
-Shares of VMware Inc, the 'virtualization' software company majority owned by EMC, fell 6.2 percent.
+Shares of VMware Inc (VMW.N), the 'virtualisation' software company majority owned by EMC, fell 6.2 percent.

 Analysts said an offer of at least $30 per share would be required, which would put the deal price at about $58 billion.
 Sources told Reuters it was too soon to talk about price.